lixinghua5540/FBVF-YOLO/README_English.md

 ## 📄 Citation Format
-If you have used our method in your research, please cite it in the following format:
+If you have used our method or dataset in your research, please cite it in the following format:

 <pre> bibtex
   @article{BAI2025114051,